 But, you definitely do not have to buy one!
 You can use what you have, which is what I use now.

 Homemade Egg Candler

 I no longer have access to a nice candler.
 Instead of buying a new one for home, I actually just made my own.
-We have these nice LED flashlights.
-We have lots of paper towels (I get mine from here) and go through a lot of paper towels at our house with two little girls making messes.
+We have simple nice LED flashlights.
+We have lots of paper towels and go through a lot of paper towels at our house with two little girls making messes.

 So, we always have paper towel rolls or toilet paper rolls hanging around.
 You can just get one of those rolls and unravel it to where you can wrap it around the egg and it’ll fit tightly.